mmcdole/gofeed/README.md

 * Atom 0.3
 * Atom 1.0

-It also provides support for parsing several popular extension modules, including [Dublin Core](http://dublincore.org/documents/dces/) and [Apple’s iTunes](https://help.apple.com/itc/podcasts_connect/#/itcb54353390) extensions.
+It also provides support for parsing several popular predefined extension modules, including [Dublin Core](http://dublincore.org/documents/dces/) and [Apple’s iTunes](https://help.apple.com/itc/podcasts_connect/#/itcb54353390), as well as arbitrary extensions.
 See the [Extensions](#extensions) section for more details.

 ## Table of Contents
 - [Overview](#overview)